This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

-The ACCC has made public statements about its enforcement policy which suggest that, as a matter of policy, the enforcement procedures and penalties for cartel conduct will depend on the nature of the conduct in question.
-If the conduct is considered to be ‘serious cartel conduct’, the ACCC will seek to have the parties prosecuted criminally.
+The ACCC has made public statements about its enforcement policy that suggest that, as a matter of policy, the enforcement procedures and penalties it seeks for cartel conduct will depend on the nature of the conduct in question.
+If the conduct is considered to be serious cartel conduct, the ACCC will seek to have the parties prosecuted criminally.
 Less serious conduct will be pursued under civil penalty provisions.

 Serious cartel conduct

 Conduct will be considered by the ACCC to be serious cartel conduct if it:

 - caused, or has the potential to cause, large-scale or serious economic harm;

 - had a significant impact on the market in which it occurred;

 - caused, or could have caused, significant detriment to the public or a class of the public;